 The Day of Your Event: Arrive 15 minutes early.
 Don’t show up too early, as we will be busy setting up and taking care of customers who are already in the store.
 Let us know of any special requests of help you might need, such as extra water or a table or area to display materials.
 Be friendly to all of our staff members, as they are there to assist and guide you.
 Promote your book to the audience as available at our store and on our website.

 Please be considerate of the opportunity our store is providing by not advertising your book as available through other stores, or websites like Amazon.
 Thank the audience for attending your presentation, and for their support in purchasing your book.
 Be gracious to the audience, and also to the store staff who are making this opportunity possible.
 Penguin Bookshop always appreciates a positive plug for shopping and supporting indie bookstores.
 Please be understanding if your event has a low turnout, or no one shows up.
-While we all wish that every events is standing–room only, sometimes, due to unpredictable or varying factors, events just don’t have the attendance hoped for.
+While we all wish that every event is standing–room only, sometimes, due to unpredictable or varying factors, events just don’t have the attendance hoped for.
 Even if three people attend, you should give those three attendees your full attention and energy.
 You never know when one of those people might write a blog post, share your book, or spread the word to a dozen other potential readers.
-Once your event is over please make sure to sign a handful of stock, and check for all your belongings.
+Once your event is over, ask us if we are interested in keeping some signed stock in hand.
+If so, be sure to let all your fans know they can purchase a signed coy from us!
 Thank you event host for their help, then go out and celebrate your success!

 After your event: Send thank you's, and stay in touch with the bookstore!